aliebayani/IoT-Devices-Intrusion-Detection/README.md

 # Intrusion Detection System for IoT and IIoT Networks

-This project **(<a href="https://doi.org/10.1109/SCIoT62588.2024.10570107">Our Paper</a>)** focuses on developing intrusion detection systems (IDS) for Internet of Things (IoT) and Industrial Internet of Things (IIoT) networks using machine learning and deep learning techniques.
-It includes the implementation and evaluation of IDS models using two datasets: CoAP-DDoS and Edge-IIoT.
+This project **(<a href="https://doi.org/10.1109/SCIoT62588.2024.10570107">Our Paper</a>)** centers on enhancing the reliability of Internet of Things (IoT) and Industrial Internet of Things (IIoT) networks using machine learning and deep learning techniques.
+It includes the implementation and evaluation of deep learning models using two datasets: CoAP-DDoS and Edge-IIoT.

 If you use this project, please cite this paper: https://doi.org/10.1109/SCIoT62588.2024.10570107.